AWehenkel/UMNN/README.md

 the net but to the price of a higher memory cost.
 - `UMNNMAF.py` contains the implementation of the different networks required by UMNN.
 - `UMNNMAFFlow.py` contains the implementation of flows made of UMNNs.
-- Check [here](https://github.com/AWehenkel/generalized-UMNN/) if you are interested by modeling functions that are monotonic with respect to more than one input variable.
-(Do not hesitate to contact me for more details)

 ## Cite